POM POM ISLAND

 Wetsuit: some people find 25-29 degrees to be a comfortable enough temperature to dive without a wetsuit, others however get quite cold, a 3mm full length or shorty wetsuit is sufficient for most people.

-Dive torch: if you want to do a night dive either for fun, or as part of your Advanced Open Water Course you will need to bring your own torch.
+Dive torch: if you want to do a night dive either for fun, or as part of your Advanced Open Water Course you will need to bring your own torch, or you can rent one from TRACC for RM20 per day.